xpsi-group/xpsi/docs/source/install.rst

 The development environment is summarised as follows:

     * Ubuntu 14.04
+    * Installed globally via ``apt``:
         * GCC 4.8.4
         * Open MPI 1.6.5
-    * BLAS, LAPACK, ATLAS installed globally via ``apt``
+        * BLAS, LAPACK, ATLAS
     * Miniconda (Python 2.7; 64-bit)
     * conda environment exported to ``xpsi/environment.yml``

 When inspecting the ``xpsi/environment.yml`` file, note the packages that where installed into a conda environment via pip.
-There are a few reasons for these choices, but one main one is that pip is purely for Python packages and will not install unwanted non-Python libraries.
-To be clear, such libraries would be dependencies, if we had not already satisfied them as listed above.
+There are a few reasons for these choices, but the main one is that pip is purely for Python packages and will not install unwanted non-Python libraries.
+To be clear, such libraries would be dependencies that could have been installed via conda, if we had not already satisfied them as listed above in this instance.

 The Python packages below can be installed straightforwardly from source or via a package manager (conda, pip, or a combination), via the instructions